luizabasseto/CyberLLMInstruct/examples/adversarial_prompts/README.md

 ## Contents

-- `adversarial_prompts.csv`: A sample of adversarial prompts from the dataset
+- `adversarial_prompts.json`: A sample of adversarial prompts from the dataset
 - This file contains a subset of the full dataset for demonstration purposes
 - Due to copyright considerations, only a snippet of the dataset is provided